CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------

+Version 1.4.4 Repairs the broken 1.4.3, which contained a typo and thus
+              rendered the version useless.
+[02/12/2016]

+Version 1.4.3 Fixes a bug in mission 4, which causes an exception when
+              entering hyperspace after receiving this mission.
+              [02/11/2016]

 Version 1.4.2 Comes with an improved "Medium Speed" Docking Computer.
 The
               algorithm now correctly evades other ships (and the space station), without crashing into them.
 Another bug regarding